Uninett/Argus-frontend/MANUAL.md

 #### Add ticket URL to incident
 1. [Open incident in detailed view](#access-detailed-incident-view).
-2. Type in/paste in ticket URL into _Ticket input field_.
+2. Type in/paste in ticket URL into the _Ticket input field_.
 Note that URL has to be absolute (full website address).

    <img src="public/screenshots/manual/Screenshot 2022-09-12 at 07.42.35.png"/>